mneygri56/Engineering_4_Notebook/README.md

 This program prints out the roots of a quadratic given the coefficients, call now and we'll double your order, just call 1-800-not-scam

 <details>
-  <summary>Act fast, our first 30 customers get a free code with their order</summary>
+  <summary>Act fast, our first 30 customers get a free code with their order (restrictions may apply)</summary>

 ```python
 #Quadratic Solver